DEAD ANIMAL RESPONSE

 What we’re able to do with a dead animal depends on factors like the condition of the animal (how fresh is the carcass?), the location of the animal (is it accessible for people and/or equipment?), and the resources available (are trained responders available and is there funding to support the response effort?).
 Depending on many of these factors, MARS may either deploy a team of responders to work onsite or alternatively, bring the animal back to the MARS Lab to perform a necropsy in a controlled environment.

-All decisions are made in best the interest of animal welfare and human safety.
+All decisions are made in best the interest of human safety and animal welfare.

 REPORTING DEAD MARINE ANIMALS